Find out about creative opportunities for children and young people in North Northamptonshire.

 - Children and young people in schools and clubs can access free films through Into Film and take part in the world’s largest youth film festival.

 - Join Fermynwoods Contemporary Arts‘ Minecraft world of Rockingham Castle!

 - Sign up to join a Young Writers group with Writing East Midlands.

 - Age 6 – 15 years old?
 Then you can earn yourself a Blue Peter badge to gain FREE entry into loads of great UK attractions!
 You can earn a blue badge by sending in a story, craft make, picture or poem.
 Or why not apply for a special music badge – even if you don’t have a musical instrument at home you can use the Bring the Noise interactive tool!

 - Visit the Scouts website for some great make and do activities to keep the children occupied during your time at home – these challenges can even count towards Beaver, Cub or Scout Activity Badges!

-- Age 11 – 24?
-HD Media CIC on the job training/experience for future careers in film, television and web-casting.
+- HD Media CIC on the job training/experience for future careers in film, television and web-casting.

-- Check out The Creation Station for activities for 12 – 18 year olds at the Core at Corby Cube.
+- The Creation Station – varied opportunities for 12 – 18 year olds at the Core at Corby Cube.

-- Screen Northants Academy provides young people age 14-25 with an enriching film industry experience.
+- Screen Northants Academy provides young people with an enriching film industry experience.

-- Apply for funding from The Travers Foundation or apply for their annual Travers Rising Stars challenge – apply by 31st May 2022.
+- Apply for funding from The Travers Foundation or apply for their annual Travers Rising Stars challenge.

 - The Core at Corby Cube and Royal & Derngate have bursary places available for their opportunities for young people as well as offering discounts on some shows.